brokenreboot/obsidian-story/Characters/Ren.md

 A being created by Addendum as a guide to the Timeline.
-He exists as a human within the [[]]
+He exists as a human within the [[Stratospherical City]] boundaries.